Audio Mastering FAQ

 I encourage you to judge the differences for yourself.
 Contact me for a test master, and compare my results with an algorithmic service’s offerings, to see which you prefer.

-• I maintain a free online resource for artists to learn more about music production and independent music-making!
+I’m glad you asked!
+I maintain a free online resource for artists to learn more about music production and independent music-making.
 We talk about a wide range of music and arts-related topics over there.

 It’s called DIY Music Guide.